Temporal magnetic interfaces reveal damping-induced spin-wave amplification near the stripe-domain transition in ultrathin films with DMI: Results

 \subsection{Reflection and refraction of spin waves at sharp temporal interfaces}

 At a \emph{spatial interface}, medium properties change abruptly across space, creating a boundary between regions with different dispersion relations.
-Frequency is conserved while wavevector changes, causing an incident wave to split into reflected and transmitted waves with opposite $k$ signs (Fig.~\ref{fig:fig_1}a, c).
+Frequency is conserved while wavevector changes, causing an incident wave to split into reflected and refracted waves with opposite signs of the wavevector components normal to the interface (Fig.~\ref{fig:fig_1}a, c).

 At a \emph{temporal interface}, the medium undergoes an abrupt change of its dispersion relation throughout the entire system.
-Magnetization continuity requires wavevector conservation ($k = \mathrm{const}$) while the angular frequency adjusts to satisfy the new dispersion relation.
-For an incident rightward-propagating wave with positive phase velocity $v^{(i)} > 0$ (defined as $v^{(i)} = \Omega^{(i)}/k$) and angular frequency $\Omega^{(i)} > 0$, two solutions emerge: the transmitted ($v^{(t)} > 0, \Omega^{(t)} > 0$) and the reflected ($v^{(r)} < 0, \Omega^{(r)} < 0$) waves with opposite frequency signs (Fig.~\ref{fig:fig_1}b,d).
-This scattering mechanism reveals fundamentally different wave physics: temporal interfaces enable frequency conversion while preserving wavevector—the inverse of spatial scattering.
+Magnetization continuity in time requires wavevector conservation ($\mathbf{k} = \mathrm{const}$) while the angular frequency adjusts to satisfy the new dispersion relation.
+For an incident rightward-propagating wave with positive phase velocity sign $v^{(i)} > 0$ (defined as $v^{(i)} = \Omega^{(i)}/k$) and angular frequency $\Omega^{(i)} > 0$, two solutions emerge with opposite frequency signs: the transmitted, or time-refracted, wave ($v^{(t)} > 0, \Omega^{(t)} > 0$) and the time-reflected wave ($v^{(r)} < 0, \Omega^{(r)} < 0$) (Fig.~\ref{fig:fig_1}b,d).
+Here, the superscript $(t)$ labels the time-refracted channel, while $(r)$ labels the time-reflected channel.
+This scattering mechanism reveals fundamentally different wave physics: temporal interfaces enable frequency conversion while preserving wavevector---the inverse of spatial scattering.

-We demonstrate temporal-interface physics in a 2-nm CoFeB film with perpendicular magnetic anisotropy (PMA) and interfacial Dzyaloshinskii–Moriya interaction (DMI; see Methods for material parameters).
+We demonstrate temporal-interface physics in a 2-nm-thick CoFeB film uniformly magnetized in-plane along the $y$-axis, PMA and interfacial DMI (see Methods for material parameters).
 Figs.~\ref{fig:fig_1}c,d show the spin-wave dispersion relations for $\mu_0 H_1 = 300$~mT and $\mu_0 H_2 = 227$~mT.
-Interfacial DMI breaks mirror symmetry around $k = 0$ and $f = 0$, enabling nonreciprocal propagation—a key ingredient exploited throughout this work.
+Interfacial DMI breaks mirror symmetry around $k = 0$ and $f = 0$, enabling nonreciprocal propagation (different wavelengths for opposite-propagating spin waves at the same frequency)---a key ingredient exploited throughout this work.
 As the field approaches the critical value $H_c \approx 227.2$~mT, only one dispersion branch softens toward zero frequency.
-The large PMA produces the characteristic minimum emerging in the Damon–Eshbach geometry\cite{Banerjee2017,Lesniewski2025}; we plot both positive and negative frequencies to make the temporal-interface scattering more transparent.
+Large PMA can produce a dispersion minimum at low fields in the Damon--Eshbach geometry\cite{Banerjee2017,Lesniewski2025}; we plot both positive and negative frequencies to make the temporal-interface scattering more transparent.